YYINUS/DatabaseProject/README.md

       ORDER BY product_id;

-  * This is interesting because it demonstrates dynamic query building based on optional user inputs and safely parameterizes SQL to avoid injection.
+  * This page is interesting because it showcases dynamic query construction using     user-defined filters, while safely parameterizing SQL inputs to avoid injection      attacks.
+It also illustrates how the web interface connects directly to backend      logic by translating user interactions into meaningful database operations.

-*- /cart --> Display Shopping Cart Contents*
+*- /cart --> Retrieving Session-Based Shopping Cart Contents*

-  * This page retrieves product data for items stored in the session-based shopping cart:
+  * This page displays the products currently in the user’s cart.
+The cart is stored   in a session variable as a list of product_ids, and the backend retrieves full       product information by querying the database using a PostgreSQL ANY clause.

       product_ids = session.get("cart", [])